To learn about stomach cancer prognosis and survival rate, you have to have an understanding of the stage of your disease which I will show you here.

 Before reading on, I assume that you are ready to take in this information which you might find emotionally difficult.

-Okay, the reason for having staging is that it provides a way for doctors to determine the best treatment options for you as well as guiding stomach cancer prognosis.
+The reason for having staging is that it provides a way for doctors to determine the best treatment options for you to go into remission as well as guiding stomach cancer prognosis.

 Classically it has been classified in to 2 staging systems.
 One system is known as TNM staging, the other is a by classifying it from Stage 0 to 4.